facebook-pixel

 • Postures

-• The value of doing one’s social and cosmic duty in life
+• Performing one’s duty in life

 • Breath control